Mitigating Quantum Gate Errors for Variational Eigensolvers Using Hardware-Inspired Zero-Noise Extrapolation: Introduction

 To execute ZNE, one must be able to scale the strength of the noise in a controllable manner.
 In this paper we introduce an experimentally amenable method to scale the circuit noise strength.
 The rationale behind our approach comes from the realization that qubits are not made equal; two-qubit gates acting on different pairs of qubits can have different fidelities \cite{Pogorelov2021, Wright2019}.
 Therefore the level of noise encountered while executing a circuit is determined by how the abstract qubits in the circuit are mapped to their physical counterparts.
 Thus by choosing different abstract-to-physical qubit mappings one can control how noise changes in a circuit.
 Applying this approach to the VQE algorithm, we show that the energy estimated by a noisy VQE is approximately linear with respect to the total circuit error sum.
 We extrapolate this linear trend to the zero noise limit and show that ZNE recovers the noise-free energy estimation with high accuracy.
-In fact, we establish that for certain types of variational circuits it is guaranteed that ZNE would recover the exact energy as estimated by noise-free VQE. {In addition, we investigate the behavior of ZNE with increasing strength of noise and observe that the extrapolation error grows quite modestly, following an approximately linear scaling.}
+In fact, we establish that for certain types of variational circuits it is guaranteed that ZNE would recover the exact energy as estimated by noise-free VQE.
+In addition, we investigate the behavior of ZNE with increasing strength of the noise and observe that the extrapolation error grows quite modestly, following an approximately linear scaling.
+Finally, we show that the performance of the proposed ZNE protocol is better or comparable to the existing ZNE techniques, while not suffering from their drawbacks.

 The manuscript is structured as follows.
 In Section~\ref{sec:vqe}, we briefly recall the variational quantum eigensolver algorithm.
 In Section \ref{sec:perturb_theory}, we describe the behavior of the energy estimated by VQE in presence of small errors.
 In Section~\ref{sec:explain_fit}, we propose our method of scaling noise for ZNE and apply it to VQE.
 In Section~\ref{sec:numerics} we present the results of numerical experiments supporting our proposal.
 Section~\ref{sec:conclude} concludes the paper.